IPK-BIT/divbrowse/docs/source/javascript_api.rst

     });

-Then your are able to set a list with sample IDs to be displayed in DivBrowse like so:
+Then your are able to set a list with sample IDs to be displayed in DivBrowse via the setSamples() method:

 .. code-block:: javascript